Today, I’m showing you the simplest flower planter ever, easy upcycled flower Planter…

 I pulled this little guy into the garage and started cleaning him up and giving him several coats of paint.
 Since the cabinet would be outside I wanted to make sure he got a good protective paint layer.
 I use a paint sprayer but for this job a can of spray paint would be just as good

-I added plastic furniture glides to the legs of the chest so the legs would not sit directly on the damp concrete.
+I added plastic furniture glides to the legs of the soon to be flower planter so the legs would not sit directly on the damp concrete.

 After a few good coats of paint, I finished with several coats of polyurethane.
 I also polyed the insides too since this would be outside.
 I like the wipe on poly by Minwax. ( This is not a paid endorsement.
 Its just my opinion and what I buy.)